-As we learned, custom ROMs can be installed on any android device.
-But you will be surprised to know that even android wearables have the option to install custom ROM.
+As we learned, custom ROMs can be installed on any Android device.
+But you will be surprised to know that even Android wearables have the option to install custom ROMs.
 However, doing the same thing on an Android wearable is somewhat different, but it is possible.
-Like an android phone, you must set up TWRP recovery and install a custom ROM.
+Like an Android phone, you must set up TWRP recovery and install a custom ROM.

 You can only access your Android Wear operating system once you set up TWRP recovery.
 You can install a custom ROM so that ordinary Android Wear has a different look and feel.
 But saying these things is more complex than doing them.
 To accomplish this, you need proper guidance.
 That’s what we’re trying to give you here.

-How to Install a Custom ROM on Android Wear?
-Root and install TWRP
+How do I install a custom ROM on Android Wear?
+Root and install TWRP.

 The Android Wear operating system can be modified by custom ROMs.
-It doesn’t matter what brand your android wear; you can instantly change its appearance.
-All you need to do is install TWRP recovery to access your OS settings.
-Once you set up TWRP, the next and last thing is to set up a custom ROM.
+It doesn’t matter what brand your Android wears; you can instantly change its appearance.
+All you need to do is install TWRP Recovery to access your OS settings.
+Once you have set up TWRP, the next and last thing is to set up a custom ROM.
 I understand all of them would be challenging for you.
-To ease you, here are the step-by-step instructions.
+To ease your mind, here are step-by-step instructions.

 Pre-Requisites